idiydownunder/binance-trader-bot/README.md

 **trade_buy_enable & trade_sell_enable** Setting these will either enable or disable buying or selling.
 As long as "trade_enable": true these settings are in effect.
 Useful if you wish to liquidate or accrue certain currencies.

 **trade_buy_adjustment & trade_sell_adjustment** Setting these values will determine the amount at which you buy and sell at.
 These work like a multiplier as Binance has a minimum trade amount.
-Because they work like a multiplier two numbers are reserved as they would mess with the calculations.<br>0 = Minimum Amount<br>1 = Maximum Amount<br>values > 1 = Minimum Amount X Adjustment Value<br>values < 1 & values > 0 = Minimum Amount / Adjustment Value
+Because they work like a multiplier two numbers are reserved as they would mess with the calculations.<br>0 = Minimum Buy/Sell Amount<br>1 = All Available Balance<br>values > 1 = Minimum Buy/Sell Amount X Adjustment Value<br>values < 1 & values > 0 = All Available Balance X Adjustment Value (works like a percent of)<br>If the calculated adjusted value can not be used the minimum amount will be used instead.

 **trade_buy_price_adjustment & trade_sell_price_adjustment** These values get +/- to the Long Moving Average to help reduce noise and small gains.
 For example if the MA was .5430 and the Current Price is .5432 it would not be a very profitable trade.
 By adding a small adjustment we can better see how far away the current price is from the moving average.
-The trick here is to have it set high enough to reduce noise when the price is close to the average as well as making good gains, but not so high that we never make any trades
+The trick here is to have it set high enough to reduce noise when the price is close to the average as well as making good gains, but not so high that we never make any trades.
+If set to 0 the price will only need to be higher than the Short Moving Average to trigger a trade.

 ### Configuration (traderbot.py)
 While configuring the traderbot.py is not mandatory and there is only one option, I would only recommend this for advanced traders, but I'll cover it here anyway.